HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 and calculate the intervals for each category of overlap.
 This is parsed into a summary file suitable for drawing a Venn diagram based on spatial overlap.

-Five files will be written:
+Six files will be written:
     basename.bed                    the merged peaks
     basename.jaccard.txt            the Jaccard results in a table basename.n_intersection.txt     the number of intersections in a table basename.multi.txt              data file from multi-intersection
-    basename.spatialVenn.txt        summary of spatial overlap for each category
+    basename.spatialVenn.txt        summary of spatial overlap for each category basename.lengthStats.txt        interval length statistics for each file

 Usage: